This post is also available in: Čeština

 Tours: None that I could find as of 2022.

-Where to eat: Coste Mor Restaurant right by the Saint-Guirec beach serving all possible fish and seafood dishes, including a stingray.
+Where to eat: Coste Mor Restaurant right by the Saint-Guirec beach serving all possible French food including fish and seafood dishes like stingray.
 An array of sweet/savory crepes is on the menu too.

 Where to stay nearby: The night before hitting the Pink Granite Coast, we stayed at the Camping de Pen Guen mentioned above.
 It’s 1 hour and 40 minutes drive away.